D4-course/HM-GNN/README.md

+# Team 23, 2019113005, Arihanth Srikar Tadanki

+## Link to project
+Has been uploaded to YouTube [Link](https://youtu.be/fqUs5_NXAVg)

-# Molecular Representation Learning via Heterogeneous Motif Graph Neural Networks
+## Molecular Representation Learning via Heterogeneous Motif Graph Neural Networks
 This is an official PyTorch implementation of the experiments in the following paper:\
 [Molecular Representation Learning via Heterogeneous Motif Graph Neural Networks](https://proceedings.mlr.press/v162/yu22a.html) (ICML 2022)\
 <b>Zhaoning Yu</b>, Hongyang Gao